wspurgin/VendingMachine/README.md

 You must also ensure the you are loading the Apache Module 'rewrite'.
 Depending on which OS you are using, the way to enable this Module differs.
-Again depending on you OS there are different ways to check if the rewrite module is enabled, but for most OSs this is a valid way to check your Apche Modules in the shell:
+Again depending on you OS there are different ways to check if the rewrite module is enabled, but for most OSs this is a valid way to check your Apache Modules in the shell:

     apachectl -M